TreeRec-RTM/TreeRec/README.md

 - 3D shoot/leaf model
 -------------------------------------------------------------------------------------------------------------------------
 **output data:**
+- distribution file with calculated exact location and rotation of each 3D shoot/leaf object for current and older foliage (in case of coniferous specises)
+- scaled QSM (3D object)
+- 3D object of the whole tree (foliag+wood)
 -------------------------------------------------------------------------------------------------------------------------
 **scripts**
 - Main.py
+	- Here all the input parameters are set:
+ 		- data path to data
+   		- list of trees for processing
+     		- name of output file
  	- this script is able to process several trees in one run
 	- parameters necessary to set are:
 		- id/name of the tree (variable trees_arr - line 9)
 		- required height - the height required for the tree model (variable height_arr line 16)